 Did You Know?

-This was Ford's first film with Fox Studios after his contract with Universa expired.
+'s first picture with Fox Films after his contract with Universal Pictures expired.
 See more

 When Bim is on the porch talking to Cahill, the lighting on Bim's right side medium close-ups and left-side close-ups do not match.
 See more